 Hands-on, project-based learning is the cornerstone of the WPI experience, and a big reason why you’ll stand out to employers.
 As a computer science major, you might support faculty research or improve computer applications used on campus, or you might conduct projects off-campus in the U.S., including Silicon Valley, or abroad in areas such as game development or augmented reality applications.

-The highly versatile bachelor of computer science degree at WPI gives you the flexibility to explore a broad range of computer science topics, such as engineering, science, mathematics, and the humanities and arts, to complement your talents and career goals.
+The highly versatile degree in computer science at WPI gives you the flexibility to explore a broad range of computer science topics, such as engineering, science, mathematics, and the humanities and arts, to complement your talents and career goals.
 Collaborative projects with fellow students and experienced faculty at WPI model the real-world experience of using computer science to solve problems within a team, making you sought-after by employers.

 With the universal nature of computer science permeating our everyday lives, WPI also recognizes the importance of connecting with your world and enhancing your global perspective.
 So, project opportunities designed specifically for the CS major exist off-campus and overseas to ensure you can have an international experience without falling behind on your coursework.